 Emily Stahly is a research assistant at the Show-Me Institute.
 She earned her B.A. in politics from Hillsdale College in Michigan and is researching education with the Show-Me Institute.

 Scott Tanner joined the Show-Me Institute in July of 2013.
 He earned a B.A. in political science from the College of Wooster.
 Scott previously worked for the Mitt Romney campaign in Iowa during both the caucuses and the general election of the 2012 cycle.
 In between, he worked at the Iowa State House for a legislative session.

-Patrick Tuohey is the western Missouri field manager at the Show-Me Institute.
+Patrick Tuohey is the Director of Municipal Policy at the Show-Me Institute.

 A former foreign correspondent who spent four years in the Middle East and served as Business Week’s London bureau chief during Margaret Thatcher’s first two terms as Britain’s prime minister, Andrew is a regular contributor of essays and commentaries to leading national publications, including the American Spectator, the Weekly Standard, and the Wall Street Journal...

 Mike Ferguson is Director of Communications at the Show-Me Opportunity.
 His media work includes producing and hosting “Missouri Viewpoints,” which airs on television and radio throughout the state each week.
 He has also hosted radio talk shows in Kansas City and Columbia.
 He has served in several local offices in Grandview, Missouri, including on the city’s Board of Aldermen.

 Frank Catanzaro is social media and video coordinator for Show-Me Opportunity.